AlexDs20/Chess/README.md

 - [x] Show possible moves on screen

 What needs to be done:
+- [ ] Castle
+- [ ] En passant
+- [ ] Black and white must play alternatively
 - [ ] Make svg files for each of the pieces
+- [ ] Implement deep learning bot
 - [ ] Make the graphics scaling with the window
-- [ ] Castle
-- [ ] Implement deep learning bot
-- [ ] Black and white must play alternatively